Sign up to receive e-newsletters, discounts and promotions

 Located at the junction of Route 61 and Business Route 61; less than 10 minutes from downtown and attractions such as the Mark Twain Boyhood Home and Museum.
 We offer a hot breakfast bar, Wi-Fi and an outdoor pool.

 The Dubach Inn is an 1871 Italianate located three blocks from Hannibal's historic Main Street.

 We offer two, one-bedroom suites with private entrances, private balcony/patio, private sitting room and private bath.
 In addition, we have a two-bedroom suite, also with private sitting room and private bath.

 Whether you're seeking a romantic getaway or are here to enjoy all Hannibal has to offer, we provide atmosphere, attention to detail and hospitality at an affordable rate.

-The Econo Lodge hotel is conveniently located at the intersection of Routes 36 and 61 and is within 10 minutes of many destinations, including Hannibal-LaGrange College; Mark Twain Riverboat; Mark Twain Cave and Campground; the Molly Brown Home; the Mark Twain Boyhood Home and Museum and Sawyer's Creek.
+A standard Econo Lodge, located at the intersection of Routes 36 and 61, within 10 minutes of many destinations, including Hannibal-LaGrange College; Mark Twain Riverboat; Mark Twain Cave and Campground; the Molly Brown Home; the Mark Twain Boyhood Home and Museum and Sawyer's Creek.
 Mark Twain Lake is about 20 minutes away.

 Hannibal is a history buff's dream.
 Samuel Langhorne Clemens, better known as writer Mark Twain, made his home there more than a century ago.